 9 out of 120 Alsatian villages is really not that much.
 But I imagine you don’t have a month to visit.

-And you’re interested in the highlights and best the region has to offer.
+And you’re interested in the highlights and the best villages in Alsace on offer.
 I also don’t want to overwhelm you with a massive list of must-visit villages.

 But, if you’re insatiable.